miguel-rivas-lab/romala/readme.md

 # Romala
-a key layout covering special characters in the 6 romance languages (spanish, french, portuguese, italian)
+a key layout covering special characters in the romance languages (spanish, french, portuguese, italian, etc)

 The layout goes in the following directory:
 ```